-The most important part of any entry is a two-page summary for Campaigns or a one-page summary for Tactics.
+The most important part of any entry is a two-page summary of your work.

 Each entry must also have supporting materials.

-Please prepare one document in PDF or Word format with no more than 15 pages of materials.
+Please prepare one document in PDF or Word format with the summary and no more than 15 pages of materials total.
 Video and other large files should be placed on a service such as YouTube or DropBox with links in the summary.
 Link to large websites.

-Campaigns summaries (2 pages) must include a brief introduction to the project and each part of the Four Step Process in Public Relations:
+Campaigns and Tactics summaries must include a brief introduction to the project and each part of the Four Step Process in Public Relations: